the-granular-registry/methodology-generation/appendix/glossary.md

 ## EAC Issuing Body&#x20;

-An organization responsible for the administration of the existing EAC Scheme within a Domain for an Energy Carrier, that operates regardless of any interrelationship with PECA.&#x20;
+An organization responsible for the administration of the existing EAC Scheme within a Domain for an Energy Carrier, that operates regardless of any interrelationship with the GC Administrator (GCA).&#x20;

 ## EAC Consumption Verifier&#x20;